vacp2p/rfc/content/docs/rfcs/34/README.md

 Requesters send a simple message request which causes responders to engage in ambient peer discovery to retrieve a new random peer set.
 As a mitigation, responders MAY feature a `seen cache` for requests and only answer once per time interval.

+## Further Considerations

+The response field contains ENRs as specified in [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/).
+While ENRs contain a signatures, the do not violate the [Waku relay no-sign policy](https://rfc.vac.dev/spec/11/#signature-policy)), because these ENRs are neither linkable to Relay messages, nor to senders of specific messages, not to topic subscriptions.
+ENRs are limited to the discovery domain and do not leak into the relay domain.

 # Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).